spectrocloud/librarium/content/docs/09.5-security/10-hardened-infrastructure.md

 Palette uses JWT-based authentication and authorization for REST API access over HTTPS.

-The authentication token is valid for 15 minutes.
+The authentication token is valid for a limited time.
 If the token is about to expire, you can request a token refresh before making other API calls.

 Palette has a common API gateway validation service that ensures there are no incorrect parameter values or potential vulnerabilities, such as SQL injection or cross-site scripting.